 c) A twelve-month (min.
 1600 hours) full-time internship Educational Psychology 798

-Note: Successful applicants will need to produce the results of a Criminal Record Check before they will be permitted to participate in practicum or internship experiences associated with the program.
+Note: Successful applicants will need to produce the results of a Police Information Check before they will be permitted to participate in practicum or internship experiences associated with the program.
+Note: Please see Practicum and Internship section below.

 Students entering the degree following completion of a Master's degree outside of the University of Calgary may be required to take additional Master's courses to ensure equivalency to the Master of Science in School and Applied Child Psychology at the University of Calgary.
 A student may be deficient in no more than two full-courses, which must be completed before the Doctoral candidacy.